Cora Pearl: Financial difficulties

 The Franco-Prussian War of 1870 brought at its end a new French Republic as well as cultural and political changes to French society.
 The era in which Pearl had achieved her greatest success was over, with the Third Republic seeing diminution of aristocratic privilege and a resurgence of conservative values.
 Pearl was no longer able to attract the titled men who had been her prime clients; in 1874, her long tenure as the mistress of Prince Napoleon ended at his request.
 He wrote her a touching, carefully worded letter of regret; he could no longer sustain the emotional and professional toll the relationship required of him.

-Pearl was slowly forced to liquidate the fortune she had accumulated.
-While not destitute, her financial situation had become dire by 1880.
-In 1873, she sold her rue Chaillot home, and by 1883, she had returned to common prostitution, taking an apartment above the shop of a coachbuilder on the avenue Champs-Elysées, where she received clients.
-In July 1885, she was forced to sell her château in the Loiret.

-Pearl's reduced finances, however, did not abate her passion for gambling.
-Habitually committed to playing for large stakes, she was restricted to betting modest amounts.
-Julian Arnold, an old acquaintance, encountered Pearl outside a casino in Monte Carlo.
-He later wrote in his memoirs: "I found a woman seated on the kerbstone and weeping pitifully.
-She appeared to be about fifty years of age, handsome...but much bedraggled."
-She told him that she had been turned out of her apartment, her few belongings seized by the landlord in lieu of rent.
-She had no place to go, and was hungry and in misery.
+Pearl retreated from the public eye during this period.
+Following the advice of Prince Napoleon, she carefully liquidated her superfluous assets, starting with her large rue Chaillot mansion in 1873.
+The property was sold to fellow courtesan Blanche d’Antigny, and the profits from this sale and the accompanying furniture auction helped to fund Cora’s lifestyle for some years.
+In 1877 she sold off a significant collection of silver at Drouots.

+Popular contemporary gossip suggested that Pearl had been forced to return to common prostitution and was, by 1883, living in a rented apartment above the shop of a coach builder on the avenue Champs-Elysées.
+In fact, she had moved into a more modest townhouse on the rue de Bassano, and retained ownership of her estate at Olivet until 1885.
+The estate, which included the Château de Beauséjour, was heavily mortgaged by that time, however.

+Pearl's biographer, W. H. Holden, interviewed an acquaintance of hers in 1947, who asserted that numerous members of the Paris Jockey Club subscribed to a fund which was delivered to Pearl each month.
+He recalled meeting her in 1878 at the races, where she arrived in an open-top carriage and was "immediately surrounded by fashionable men ... though she was not pretty, she was very animated, there was much talking and laughing, and the men evidently enjoyed her company."